Symplectic higher Auslander correspondence for type A: Background

-As per \cite{SeidelBk, Seidel01b, Seidel01a}, we equip the open, exact symplectic manifold $\C^d$ with standard symplectic form $\omega$ and complex structure $J$.
-We consider a symplectic Lefschetz fibration $f: \C^d \to \C$.
-Fixing a regular value $*$ and corresponding regular fibre $F_*:=f^{-1}(*)$, we consider a distinguished collection of embedded paths $\gamma_i: [0,1] \to \C$ indexed by the critical values (called \emph{vanishing paths}) on the base of $f$, such that $F_*$ is the fibre above $\gamma_i(0)$ for all $i$, $\{\gamma_i(1)\}_i$ is the set of critical values of $f$, and the paths are pairwise disjoint away from $\gamma_i(0)$ (Figure~\ref{fig:diagramvpaths}).
-For $t$ close to critical values of $f$, we construct \emph{vanishing cycles} as half dimensional Lagrangian submanifolds in $F_t=f^{-1}(t)$, such that these collapse to a point as we approach each critical fibre $F_{\gamma_i(1)}=f^{-1}(\gamma_i(1))$.
-Using symplectic parallel transport in $\C^d$, we can transport all vanishing cycles along their respective vanishing paths so that they all lie in the fibre $F_*$.
-To each vanishing path we can associate a \emph{Lefschetz thimble} $\Delta_{\gamma_i}$ as the union of all corresponding vanishing cycles above that path: these are embedded Lagrangian discs in $\C^d$, whose boundaries $\partial \Delta_{\gamma_i} = \Delta_{\gamma_i} \cap F_*$ are the vanishing cycles $V_i \subset F_*$.
+We consider an exact symplectic, convex at infinity manifold with corners $(X,\omega)$.
+Following \cite[Section~15]{SeidelBk}, we study exact symplectic Lefschetz fibrations $f:X\to \D$, whose base is the standard disc $\D\subset \C$.
+Fixing a regular value $*\in \partial \D$, the corresponding regular fibre $F_*:=f^{-1}(*)$ is a smooth manifold with corners carrying an exact symplectic structure inherited from $\omega$.
+As per \cite[Section~16b]{SeidelBk}, we consider a distinguished collection of embedded paths $\gamma_i: [0,1] \to (\D\setminus \partial \D)\cup \{*\}$ (called \emph{vanishing paths}) indexed by the critical values of $f$.
+We require $\gamma_i(0)=*$ for all $i$, $\{\gamma_i(1)\}_i$ to be the set of critical values of $f$, and the paths to be pairwise disjoint away from $\gamma_i(0)$ (Figure~\ref{fig:diagramvpaths}).
+For $t$ close to critical values of $f$, we construct \emph{vanishing cycles} as Lagrangian submanifolds of $F_t=f^{-1}(t)$ which collapse to a point as we approach each critical fibre $F_{\gamma_i(1)}=f^{-1}(\gamma_i(1))$.
+Using symplectic parallel transport in $(X,\omega)$, we can transport all vanishing cycles along their respective vanishing paths so that they all lie in the fibre $F_*$.
+To each vanishing path we can associate a \emph{Lefschetz thimble} $D_i:=D_{\gamma_i}$ as the union of all corresponding vanishing cycles above that path: these are embedded Lagrangian discs in $X$, whose boundaries $\partial D_i = D_i \cap F_*$ are the vanishing cycles $V_i \subset F_*$.
 Vanishing cycles and thimbles are naturally ordered by the (clockwise) ordering of the vanishing paths, as given by the clockwise ordering of the angles at the common intersection point $\gamma_i(0)$.
 We fix an indexing of the cycles such that $V_i < V_j$ whenever $i < j$.